xsltdev/nodejsdev.ru/docs/api/cli.md

 > Stability: 1 - Experimental

-Use this flag to generate a blob that can be injected into the Node.js binary to produce a [single executable application][].
+Use this flag to generate a blob that can be injected into the Node.js binary to produce a [single executable application][single executable application].
 See the documentation about [this configuration][`--experimental-sea-config`] for details.

 ### `--experimental-shadow-realm`